 See this cute recipe box?
 It was my mom’s.
 I love that most of the recipes in the box are in her own handwriting.
-The recipe I’m sharing with you came from that little box and is a very simple one.
-Sometimes I just want some comfort food (don’t you?), and it’s definitely that.
+This easy chicken and dumplings recipe I’m sharing with you came from that little box and is a very simple one.
+Sometimes I just want some easy comfort food (don’t you?), and it’s definitely that.

 For the dumplings:

-First, place the chicken, chicken broth, onion, celery, and salt and pepper in a large pot with enough water to cover the chicken, and bring to a boil.
+- First, place the chicken, chicken broth, onion, celery, and salt, pepper, thyme, and sage in a large pot with enough water to cover the chicken, and bring to a boil.
 Then, reduce the heat, cover, and simmer until the inside of the chicken is no longer pink (165 degrees internal temperature.
 I go by color.)
 Cooking time will vary — boneless breasts may take only 25 minutes, while a whole cut up chicken might take 45 minutes.
 (Hint–If you’re in a hurry, using boneless, skinless chicken breasts eliminates the tedious process of pulling the meat from the bones.
 Not quite as tasty, since it’s lower fat that way, though!)

 Measure the flour, baking powder, and salt into bowl.
 Cut in the shortening thoroughly until the mixture looks like meal.
-Stir in the milk.
-Drop the dough by spoonfuls onto the hot meat.
+Stir in the milk, just until combined.
+(Don’t overwork the dough, or the dumplings might not be as fluffy.)
+Drop the dough by spoonfuls onto the hot soup.
 Cook uncovered for 10 minutes.
 Cover and cook a few minutes longer.

 That’s it!
 See, I told you it was easy.
 Even the picky eater in our family likes this, and I hope you enjoy it too.
 Are you feeling the need for some warm comfort food today?